 Reporting of Tuberculosis Patients by Pharmacists

 Alabama law explicitly requires that pharmacists dispensing anti-tuberculosis medications report that information to the State Health Officer, the county health officer, or their designee.

 Remember "The Three Rs for Safe Medicine Use" - risk, respect, and responsibility.
 For more information, and to read about prescription assistance programs and tips on safe storage of your prescription medicines, visit Educate Before You Medicate from the National Council on Patient Information and Education (NCPIE).

-Also check out What Does a Drug Dealer Look Like? to learn more about prescription drug abuse.
+Also check out Resources for Public to learn more about prescription drug abuse.